Bespoke classes and workshops for groups with jewellery artist, Sam Rowena Taylor

-You’ll find you switch off and relax as you learn new skills and make your own customised jewellery with other like-minded students.
+You’ll find you switch off and relax as you learn new skills and make your own customised jewellery.

 developing skills and designs

-the classes are structured to help you work at your own pace
+the workshops are structured to help you work at your own pace

-bebeady classes help you to develop your skills and designs with many short demo’s, guidance / assistance and a choice of easier and more difficult design options.
+you are helped to develop your skills and designs with many short demo’s, guidance / assistance and a choice of easier and more difficult design options.
 Go home with a few or many pieces of your own personalised jewellery.

 all the workshops now include basic materials, there is a choice of new and recycled materials to use during the workshop and there’s a small selection of extra beads that you can purchase to take home.
 You can also bring extra beads to the workshop if you would like to incorporate these into your pieces.